kirhammer/data-structure-queue/README.md

 # data-structure-queue
-Typescript implementation for queue data structure using functions/classes
+Typescript implementation for data structure using functions/classes